 Have your children been talking to you about our Positive Behavior program?
 It is truly catching the hearts and minds of our staff and students.
 Every day we celebrate the three Bs: Be reponsible!
 Be respectful!
 Be safe!
 Additionally, we are addressing and discouraging any bullying incidents this school year through counseling, consequences and consciousness-raising.
 Moreover, we are encouraging all of our students to use, if anyone is bothering them, their W.I.T.s, i.e., to Walk away, to Ignore the other child and/or Tell an adult (teacher, assistant teacher, school assistant, safety agent, administrator, guidance counselor, any adult).
 Our goal for every child at P.S.
 35 is to assure that s/he is able to first feel safe, then feel happy in order to be able to fully engage in the learning process.

 It truly does "take a village to raise a child" and in that spirit, administrators, teachers, parents and students alike have been asked to sign joint "contracts" committing each to the success of the child's learning and supporting their mastery of 21st Century Skills: collaboration, creativity, critical thinking, and problem solving.

 We always have a pressing need for parent volunteers not only to serve as field trip chaperones but to assist at arrival, breakfast, lunch recess, and dismissal.
-Please check with Parent Coordinator Linda Banks if you can volunteer your time during days off or if you're not working.
+Please check with Parent Coordinator Linda Banks in Room 118 if you can volunteer your time during days off or if you're not working.

 We are filled with optimism at the challenging work our teachers and students are embracing together each day.
-As we pass the halfway mark on our school calendar, we are confident at the successful results our children are achieving.
+As we enter the final third of our school calendar, we are confident at the successful results our children are achieving.

 We give thanks for all of the incredible people in our school community who support our students' learning.
 Together, we are determined to create and maintain a safe and joyful learning environment allowing your child to excel each day in reading, writing, math, listening, speaking and working as part of a team.
 Learning requires a safe and joyful environment!
 Learning is social!